Kachkola Diye Macher Jhol Recipe | Banana Fish Curry

 Instructions

-• Marinate the Fish: Coat fish pieces evenly with ½ tbsp salt and ½ tbsp turmeric powder.
-Let them marinate for 10 minutes.
+• Marinate the fish with ½ tbsp of salt and ½ tbsp of turmeric powder, ensuring that all the pieces are evenly coated.
+Allow it to marinate for 10 minutes.

-• Spice Addition: Add turmeric and Kashmiri red chili powder to the mix.
-Add a bit of water and stir thoroughly.
+• Add turmeric powder and Kashmiri red chili powder to the mixture.
+Then, add a little bit of water to cook the spices.
+Stir thoroughly to combine everything.

 Video